jdcyin/jdcyin.github.io/_academia/infodemiology.md

 ---
 layout: project
 title: 'Social Data and Public Health'
-caption: Series of papers exploring social data's use for public health (field of digital epidemiology)
+caption: Series of papers exploring social data's use for public health (field of infodemiology)
 description: >
-  Looking at ways in which social data (traditional media, social media) can supplement public health research, focusing on natural language processing methods for automated text analysis
+  Looking at ways in which social data (traditional media, social media) can supplement public health research.
 date: 01 Sep 2019
 image:
 links: